timescale/docs.timescale.com-content/architecture.md

 ## Single node vs. clustering

 TimescaleDB performs this extensive partitioning both on **single-node** deployments as well as **clustered** deployments (in development).
 While partitioning is traditionally only used for scaling out across multiple machines, it also allows us to scale up to high write rates (and improved parallelized queries) even on single machines.

 The current open-source release of TimescaleDB only supports single-node deployments.
-This single-node version of TimescaleDB has been benchmarked to over 10-billion-row hypertables on commodity machines without a loss in insert performance.
+Of note is that the single-node version of TimescaleDB has been benchmarked to over 10-billion-row hypertables on commodity machines without a loss in insert performance.

 ## Benefits of single-node partitioning